-The WRDFs are designed and will be constructed to minimize the risk of impact to waters of the State.
+The WRDFs are designed and constructed to minimize the risk of impact to waters of the State.
 Impacts to groundwater and surface water from seepage from the WRDFs are not anticipated to exceed water quality standards.
 Soil covers installed at closure will reduce or eliminate infiltration of water and oxygen.

 The existing DGMC heap leach pads (No. 1-11) that are located within the footprint of the West WRDF will be excavated and the material will be relocated to the HLP 12 facility to be used as drainage layer.
 The existing heap leach pad liners and drainage system piping will be evaluated for potential to degrade waters of the State.
 If this material is determined to be chemically stable, it will be excavated and placed within the West WRDF.
 If this material is not determined to be stable, the material will be disposed on the West WRDF over the area occupied by TD1.
-Disposal of this material within the West WRDF will require a Class 3 solid waste disposal waiver from the Division's Bureau of Waste Management.
+Disposal of this material within the West WRDF will require a Class 3 solid waste disposal waiver from the Division's Bureau of Sustainable Materials Management.
+As of the 2025 renewal period, this excavation has not begun.

 The existing DGMC TD1 facility located within the footprint of the West WRDF will remain in place.
-The West WRDF will be constructed to limit the thickness of waste rock placed over TD1 to 50 feet in order to address geotechnical and water quality issues associated with deeper burial of TD1.
-Waste rock initially will be placed downgradient, or east, of the TD1 embankment providing a buttress and enhancing the stability of TD1 prior to cover of the main facility.
-After placement of the buttressing material, the existing TD1 will be covered with up to 50 feet of waste rock that will create a low area relative to the highest point on the final configuration of the West WRDF.
+Initially, the West WRDF was to be constructed to limit the thickness of waste rock placed over TD1 to 50 feet in order to address geotechnical and water quality issues associated with deeper burial of TD1.
+Waste rock was initially placed downgradient, or east, of the TD1 embankment providing a buttress and enhancing the stability of TD1 prior to cover of the main facility.
+After placement of the buttressing material, the existing TD1 was covered with up to 50 feet of waste rock to create a low area relative to the highest point on the final configuration of the West WRDF.
 The overall slopes of the completed West WRDF will be consistent in shape to natural landforms in the surrounding area.
 Additionally, the West WRDF will be constructed around the existing TD1 evapotranspiration (ET) Cell.
 The TD1 ET Cell will continue to collect and manage seepage water from TD1 during the construction, and after closure, of the West WRDF.
 No waste rock will be placed on the TD1 ET Cell, which will retain its existing synthetic liner.
-The placement of 50 feet of waste rock over TD1 is anticipated to produce a short-term (3-5 years) increase in draindown from the tails.
+The placement of 50 feet of waste rock over TD1 is anticipated to produce a shortterm (3-5 years) increase in drain-down from the tails.
 This flow will be monitored (flow and chemistry) and managed by pumping the solution in a double-walled pipeline to the process plant to be added to the process fluids circuit.
+In January of 2025 an EDC was submitted to alter the maximum height of the waste rock permitted to be stacked over TD-1 from 50 feet to 400 feet.
+In support of this, the Permittee submitted additional investigations, geochemical data, and geotechnical evaluations of TD-1, which included borehole data.
+The conclusion of the study indicated that initial evaluations that indicated there would be draindown issues associated with stacking were in error, and that TD-1 could support a total height of 500 feet of waste rock without adverse geochemical or geotechnical effects.
+The Division approved the EDC in May of 2025, with the stipulations that the permittee site and install two vadose-zone monitoring wells up- and down-gradient of TD-1, to watch for possible seepage, and that no PAG waste rock be placed in the TD-1 footprint, to prevent the possibility of acid-interactions with the closed tailings.